oxford-arc/arc-software-guide/docs/source/apps/arc_gaussian.rst

 --------

 **Introduction**

 Gaussian is a commercial computational chemistry software for modelling electronic structures.
 Gaussian provides state-of-the-art capabilities for electronic structure modeling.
 Gaussian 16 is licensed for a wide variety of computer systems.
 All versions of Gaussian 16 contain every scientific/modeling feature, and none imposes any artificial limitations on calculations other than your computing resources and patience.

+The guide shows how to:

+- prepare a Gaussian job submission script and
+- submit and run a Gaussian job.

 **Module information**::